Your privacy is important to us.

 This privacy statement (the “Privacy Charter”) applies to all individual data collection and data processing activities carried out by Arc Financial Planning Ltd trading as Financial Life.

 For the purposes of Data Protection Acts 1988 & 2003 and relevant sections of GDPR, we act as the Data Controller when processing your data.
-Our address is Financial life,51 Bracken Road, Sandyford, Dublin 18.
+Our address is Financial life, Unit 22 The Courtyard,Kilcarbery Business Park, Nangor Road, Dublin 22.
 Arc Financial Planning Ltd is regulated by the Central Bank of Ireland and is a limited company.
-Our contact details can be located at www.financiallife.ie
+Our contact details can be located at https://financiallife.ie/

 What personal data do we collect?